jsmreese/moment-duration-format/README.md

 - The fallback number formatting localization options should be included with the Moment Locale object extensions this plugin already adds for localizing duration unit labels.
 This would put all of the localization configuration in one place.

 - moment-duration-format and its fallback number formatting function do not follow the same API as `Number#toLocaleString` for significant digits and faction digits.
-The fallback function should be updated to use the `toLocaleString` API, and the plugin should expose the `toLocaleString` API options directly rather than hiding some of the options and masking them behind `precision` and `useSignificantDigits` options.
+The fallback function should be updated to use the `toLocaleString` API, and the plugin should expose the API options directly rather than hiding some of the options and masking them behind `precision` and `useSignificantDigits` options.

-- Exposing the fallback number formatting function as well as the `toLocaleString` feature test function would facilitate testing and allow them to be used outside of the context of formatting durations.
+- Exposing the fallback number formatting function as well as the formatter feature test function would facilitate testing and allow them to be used outside of the context of formatting durations.

 ---